Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Touch.md

 In the editor, you can also enable touch simulation by toggling "Simulate Touch Input From Mouse or Pen" on in the "Options" dropdown of the [Input Debugger](./Debugging.md).

 [`TouchSimulation`](../api/UnityEngine.InputSystem.EnhancedTouch.TouchSimulation.html) will add a [`Touchscreen`](../api/UnityEngine.InputSystem.Touchscreen.html) device and automatically mirror input on any [`Pointer`](../api/UnityEngine.InputSystem.Pointer.html) device to the virtual touchscreen device.

+## Unity Remote

+The Input System supports the [Unity Remote](https://docs.unity3d.com/Manual/UnityRemote5.html) app that is available for Android and iOS.
+When connected to the Unity Remote, touch and stylus input, gyroscope and accelerometer, as well as joystick/gamepad input on the mobile device are mirrored to [`InputDevice`](Devices.md)s in the editor.